We're seeking your feedback

 Infringements can include fines for the failure to comply with regulations.
 Without a Plan in place our recreational areas may face challenges related to safety, environmental harm, and unsustainable use.

-As part of the regulations, Coliban Water is required to develop a Recreational Area Management Plan for the water storages we manage.
+As part of the regulations, Coliban Water has a Recreational Area Management Plan for the water storages we manage.

 • Understand visitor priorities

-User feedback is helping us understand priorities and will shape the future of our recreational offerings.
+User feedback helped us understand priorities and shape recreational offerings.

 • Enhance visitor experience